Centre for Mental Health Research

 Duration: October 2018 to October 2021

-Mental health and wellbeing in pregnant and post-natal teenager: a systematic review and meta-synthesis of young women's experiences and support needs
+Mental health and wellbeing in pregnant and post-natal teemager: a systematic review and meta-synthesis of young women’s experiences and supports needs

 City St George’s Lead: Dr Grace Lucas